Satanachia/mabi-vcc/README.md

 A converter for images to Mabinogi visual chat format written in PHP

 ## Requirements
-You will need PHP and the Command-line binary for [pngquant](https://pngquant.org).
+You will need PHP, gd extension for PHP, and the Command-line binary for [pngquant](https://pngquant.org).

 ## Usage
 POST to mabivcc.php with two images using mabiVc and newImage.